MiguelMSandin/radiolaria/curation_pipeline.md

 ---
 ## Step 7.
 Last confirmatory check
 All environmental sequences added in **step 6** that passed the stringent criteria were (re-)aligned to the backbone phylogenetic framework from **step 2** for a last phylogenetic assessment as described in steps **6.1** to **6.3**.
 And, if needed, step **6.3** was repeated after step **6.4** and manual checking and correction of the alignment in AliView (version 1.26).
-After this step we have a backbone phylogenetic framework of all the described diversity of Radiolaria to which we have aligned the rest of the publicly available environmental sequences.
-All this gathers fully reliable sequences representing the biggest part of the diversity of Radiolaria, that we can trust and use for phylogenetic reconstruction, phylogenetic placement of short reads or annotation of the still to come full length environmental rDNA sequences from Oxford Nanopore Technologies or Pac-Bio.

 ---
 ## Step 8.
 Final taxonomic annotation and corrections